Adelaide, Australia

 What is a typical expat home or apartment like in Adelaide?

 "Expat homes and apartments in Adelaide are generally contemporary and comfortable.
 The buildings are well-maintained, often featuring modern design elements such as an open plan layout, plenty of natural light, and airy balcony spaces.
 Many apartments have access to swimming pools and other communal amenities, while most homes are within easy reach of public transport, shopping, and local attractions.
-Expat homes and apartments come in a variety of sizes and styles, ranging from chic inner city abodes to sprawling suburban estates," wrote a member in Adelaide, Australia.
+Expat homes and apartments come in a variety of sizes and styles, ranging from chic inner city abodes to sprawling suburban estates," said one expat in Adelaide, Australia.

 What is the average cost of housing in Adelaide?